 Executive Chairman and Chief Scientific Officer

 Roger S. Newton is founder, Executive Chairman and Chief Scientific Officer of Esperion and is a fellow of the American Heart Association.
 Prior to founding Esperion in 2008, Roger was Senior Vice President, Pfizer Global R&D from 2004 to 2008.
 Previously, Roger was Co-founder, President & CEO of the original Esperion from July 1998 until its acquisition by Pfizer in 2004.
 Prior to founding the original Esperion, Roger was Chairman of the Atherosclerosis Drug Discovery Team at Warner Lambert from 1981 to 1998.
-Roger is a director of a number of life science companies including Juventas Therapeutics, Inc. and Rubicon Genomics, Inc. and is also a member of the Technology Advisory Boards for Arboretum Ventures and Metagenics, Inc. Roger earned a PhD in Nutrition from the University of California, Davis, an M.S. in Nutritional Biochemistry from the University of Connecticut, and a BS in Biology from Lafayette College.
+Roger is a director of a number of life science companies including DeNovo Sciences, Juventas Therapeutics, Inc., Rubicon Genomics, Inc. and is also a member of the Technology Advisory Boards for Arboretum Ventures and Metagenics, Inc. Roger earned a PhD in Nutrition from the University of California, Davis, an M.S. in Nutritional Biochemistry from the University of Connecticut, and a BS in Biology from Lafayette College.